daneshbadlani/CSCI297-Test2/README.md

 ## Design Decisions

 For the data to help with classification, we decided to binarize the 'Chance of Admit ' feature by setting a threshold at 0.82.
-If the feature were above that threshold, it would b e categorized as 1, and if not, it will be 0.
+If the feature were above that threshold, it would be categorized as 1, and if not, it will be 0.
 The threshold of 0.82 was chosen because it represents the thrid quartile of the data.

 We decided to categorize the 'Race' feature using pandas' get_dummies method which allows us to pass in a column of a DataFrame as a parameter and converts each value in that column to its own separate column.
 For example, if the subject is White, the new 'White' column will measure to 1, and the rest of the new columns (latinx, African American, Asian) will be 0.